Elisabeth Geleerd: Establishment of career

-Geleerd continued her studies under Anna Freud in London, becoming one of her more prominent students; Geleerd was renowned for her independent thought and interpersonal style, "forcefully and capably" presenting her ideas even if the topics were deemed too sensitive or awkward to discuss by her peers.
-Geleerd's research would later be cited by Anna Freud in some of Freud's most significant publications throughout the 1950s and 1960s.
+Geleerd continued her studies under Anna Freud in London, becoming one of her more prominent students; Geleerd was recognized for her independent thought and interpersonal style, "forcefully and capably" presenting her ideas even if the topics were deemed too sensitive or awkward to discuss by her peers.
+Her research would later be cited by Anna Freud in some of Freud's most significant publications throughout the 1950s and 1960s.
 During her time in London, Geleerd acted as a psychiatrist at the Maudsley Hospital in Denmark Hill and worked with French war refugees at the Tavistock Clinic in Swiss Cottage.

 In 1940, Geleerd moved to the United States, a move encouraged by friends already resident in the country.
-She first settled in Topeka, Kansas, where she worked at Karl Menninger's Menninger Clinic throughout the first half of the 1940s.
+She first settled in Topeka, Kansas, where she worked at Karl Menninger's Clinic throughout the first half of the 1940s.
 During this period, she worked in outreach to encourage parents to explain World War II to their children rather than hide its existence and consequences from them, based on her experiences treating displaced children in London.
 In 1946, Geleerd relocated to New York City and married fellow psychoanalyst Rudolph Loewenstein; they had one son, the psychiatrist Richard Loewenstein.

 Throughout this period, Geleerd balanced family and work while affected by chronic illness.
-She was appointed a training analyst at the New York Psychoanalytic Institute in 1947, playing a pivotal role in the development of the institute's child and adolescent psychoanalytic programs.
+She was appointed a training analyst at the New York Psychoanalytic Institute in 1947, playing a pivotal role in the development of the institute's child and adolescent psychoanalytic programs; in 1955, she became a member of the Institute's Educational Committee.
+In the late 1940s or early 1950s, she spent six months at Mount Sinai Hospital helping to establish their child psychiatry department.
+Geleerd felt out of place at Mount Sinai and left the role earlier than expected.
+Her contemporaries in the field of child psychoanalysis also criticized the department, finding it of poor quality compared to the hospital's work in adult mental health.